grandseiken/factorio-ultracube/README.md

 ## Dependencies and credits

 This mod depends on [Krastorio2Assets](https://mods.factorio.com/mod/Krastorio2Assets) for additonal graphics and sounds.
 It doesn't depend on the [Krastorio2 code](https://mods.factorio.com/mod/Krastorio2) itself, but contains modified versions of some of its prototype definitions.
 Both mods are licensed under the GNU GPLv3.
-I am very grateful to the Krastorio 2 team, since this mod wouldn't have happened without their work.
+I am extremely grateful to the Krastorio 2 authors, since this mod wouldn't have happened without their work.